-- Medication management, including instructions for self-administering injectable medications (as applicable); - Management of hyperglycemia and hypoglycemia; - Blood glucose monitoring and utilizations of results; - Prevention, detection, and treatment of acute and chronic complications associated with diabetes (including discussions on foot care, skin care, etc.); - Reducing risk factors, incorporating new behaviors into daily life, and setting goals to promote successful outcomes; - Importance of preconception care and management during pregnancy; - Managing stress regarding adjustments being made in daily life; and - Importance of family and social support.
+- 1. Diabetes overview, including current treatment options and disease process; - 2.
+Diet and nutritional needs; - 3.
+Increasing activity and exercise; - 4.
+Medication management, including instructions for self-administering injectable medications (as applicable); - 5.
+Management of hyperglycemia and hypoglycemia; - 6.
+Blood glucose monitoring and utilizations of results; - 7.
+Prevention, detection, and treatment of acute and chronic complications associated with diabetes (including discussions on foot care, skin care, etc.); - 8.
+Reducing risk factors, incorporating new behaviors into daily life, and setting goals to promote successful outcomes; - 9.
+Importance of preconception care and management during pregnancy; - 10.
+Managing stress regarding adjustments being made in daily life; and - 11.
+Importance of family and social support.

-All educational material must be pertinent and age appropriate for each recipient.
-Recipients under the age of 18 must be accompanied by a parent or legal guardian.
+All educational material must be pertinent and age appropriate for each beneficiary.
+Beneficiaries under the age of 18 must be accompanied by a parent or legal guardian.
 Claims for these services shall be submitted under the child's Medicaid number.